siegeon/magic.lambda.crypto/README.md

    decryption-key:x:././*/crypto.rsa.create-key/[0,1]/*/private
 ```

+**Notice** - We're using only 512 bit strength in the above example.
+Make sure you (at least) use
+2048, preferably 4096 in real world usage.

 To understand what occurs in the above Hyperlambda example, let's walk through it step by step, starting from
 the **[crypto.encrypt]** invocation.